NikKozh/flappy-bird-clone/README.md

 ## Flappy Bird Clone (on minimals)

 So, nothing special.
-Small test task with simple architeсture.
+Small project with simple architeсture.
 No assets, only graphical primitives and default font.

 Instruments and languages: HTML5, Phaser 3, Typescript and Webpack (need also Node.js and npm).